Kansas Academy of Mathematics and Science

-The Kansas Academy of Mathematics and Science is currently accepting applications for the 2015-2016 school year.
+The Kansas Academy of Mathematics and Science is still accepting applications for the 2015-2016 school year.
 Please contact us for more information or fill out the application.

-To view the Kansas Academy of Mathematics and Science completion ceremony click here.
+What is the Kansas Academy of Mathematics and Science?

 The Kansas Academy of Mathematics and Science (KAMS), established by legislative action in 2006 by SB139, is the state’s premier academic high school program for the state’s best and brightest high school students.
 Based in part after successful programs in Missouri and Texas, KAMS is a unique residential learning experience that provides exceptional high school juniors and seniors a potent blend of: